From staplers to servers – it's all essential and it all costs money.

 Running a business is complicated and potentially onerous.
 The huge amount of legislation in the UK and Europe means there are numerous legal pitfalls waiting for the unprepared.

 In our experience, tax, property and employment issues prove to be the three most common causes of complaints and disputes.

 It's unlikely you'll have your own in-house legal department so the next best thing is a commercial legal expenses insurance policy.

 In the case of an unexpected dispute it will provide invaluable cover for your legal costs and other expenses.
 In addition, you get access to a 24 hour legal helpline for advice on commercial law and business matters.

-Not unreasonably, the insurer covering your equipment likes to know that it will be kept safe and sound.
-They ask that your premises comply with the following security standards:
+Not unreasonably, the insurer covering your equipment likes to know it's kept safe and sound.
+So, they want your office to tick these security boxes:

 Or protected by one or all of:

 - Fixed solid steel bars not more than 10 cm apart